 Do VPN edge extensions log my activity?

 It depends on the provider.
 Read the privacy policy to understand what data is collected, stored, and shared.
 Prefer providers with a clear no-logs stance.
-Vpn unlimited vs nordvpn: which VPN is best for speed, privacy, streaming, and value in 2025
+Are vpns banned in the uk and what it means for privacy, streaming, and work-from-home 2026

 Are Edge extensions safe on Windows?